 Phoenix offers digital nomads easy access to all amenities they need to work remotely.

 16/ Salt Lake City, Utah

 Salt Lake City is one of the best cities for digital nomads and remote workers in the United States.
 With affordable housing, a low cost of living, and plenty of modern amenities, Salt Lake City has everything you can expect.

-And if you’re looking for outdoor activities or to take advantage of nature’s beauty, there are dozens of national parks within driving distance.
+And if you’re looking for outdoor activities or to take advantage of nature’s beauty, dozens of national parks are within driving distance.